reduxjs/redux-toolkit/etc/redux-toolkit.api.md

 });

 // Warning: (ae-forgotten-export) The symbol "IfPrepareActionMethodProvided" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "_ActionCreatorWithPreparedPayload" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "IsAny" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "IsUnknownOrNonInferrable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "IfVoid" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "IfMaybeUndefined" needs to be exported by the entry point index.d.ts
-// Warning: (ae-incompatible-release-tags) The symbol "PayloadActionCreator" is marked as @public, but its signature references "_ActionCreatorWithPreparedPayload" which is marked as @internal
 //
 // @public
 export type PayloadActionCreator<P = void, T extends string = string, PA extends PrepareAction<P> | void = void> = IfPrepareActionMethodProvided<PA, _ActionCreatorWithPreparedPayload<PA, T>, IsAny<P, ActionCreatorWithPayload<any, T>, IsUnknownOrNonInferrable<P, ActionCreatorWithNonInferrablePayload<T>, IfVoid<P, ActionCreatorWithoutPayload<T>, IfMaybeUndefined<P, ActionCreatorWithOptionalPayload<P, T>, ActionCreatorWithPayload<P, T>>>>>>;